henchan/chrome-bitcoin/README.md

 Installation
 ----------------
-The extension is available from the Google Chrome Extensions webstore https://chrome.google.com/webstore (chrome-bitcoin).
+<blockquote><p>The extension is available from the Google Chrome Extensions webstore https://chrome.google.com/webstore (chrome-bitcoin).
 Follow installation guidance given there.
-Configure the extension (see Options below)
+Configure the extension (see Options below)</p></blockquote>
 User Interfaces
 ----------------------
 ### Popup